Bayesian Nonparametric Common Atoms Regression for Generating Synthetic Controls in Clinical Trials

 \section{Application in Glioblastoma}

-We return to the motivating case study of creating a synthetic control for an hypothetical upcoming single-arm GBM trial.
+We return to the motivating case study of creating a synthetic control for a hypothetical upcoming single-arm GBM trial.
 The sample size of the trial is $n_{1}=49$, similar to past trials \citep{samplesize_gbm}.
-The endpoint of interest is OS.
+The endpoint of interest is overall survival (OS).
 We evaluate the operating characteristics of the proposed design by simulating $L=100$ trial replicates.
 See \citet[Section 2.5.4]{BerryAl:10} for a discussion of the role of frequentist operating characteristics in Bayesian inference.
-To create the treatment arm data, we first select covariates $\bX_{1,i}$ by randomly selecting patients from the historical database.
-To generate a realistic non-equivalent patient population, we selected not uniformly but using a logistic regression on the covariates (as described in the Interaction scenario in Section \ref{sec:sim_study}).
-The treatment effect is quantified by the hazard ratio (HR) between the treatment arm and the (synthetic) control arm, with the null and alternative hypotheses $H_{0}: \HR = 1$ vs. $H_{1}: \HR \leq 0.6$ at a time 50 weeks.
-The HR of 0.6 was suggested by clinical collaborators as a clinically meaningful target.
+To create treatment arm data, we first select covariates $\bX_{1,i}$ by randomly selecting patients from the historical database.
+To generate a realistic non-equivalent patient population, we select not uniformly but using a logistic regression on the covariates (as described in the Interaction scenario in Section \ref{sec:sim_study}).
+The treatment effect is quantified by the hazard ratio (HR) between the treatment arm and the (synthetic) control arm, with the null and alternative hypotheses $H_{0}: \HR = 1$ vs. $H_{1}: \HR \leq 0.6$ at 50 weeks.
+The HR of 0.6 was suggested by clinical collaborators as a meaningful clinical target.

-We show results under two alternative scenarios (a) $H_{0}$: no treatment effect (i.e., $\HR = 1$), created by keeping OS for the patients in the treatment arm as was originally observed in the historical database (since the patients received treatments with similar efficacy); and (b) $H_{1}$: there is a clinically meaningful treatment effect.
-We created $H_{1}$ by increasing OS of patients in the treatment arm with an increment that would correspond to a HR of 0.6 under an exponential model.
+We show results under two alternative scenarios (a) $H_{0}$: no treatment effect (i.e., $\HR = 1$), created by keeping the OS for the patients in the treatment arm as originally observed in the historical database (since the patients received treatments with similar efficacy); and (b) $H_{1}$: there is a clinically meaningful treatment effect.
+We created $H_{1}$ by increasing the OS of patients in the treatment arm with an increment that would correspond to a HR of 0.6 under an exponential model.